hero media

 The new boardwalk features warm lighting.

-Member for Albert Park Nina Taylor shared her enthusiasm for the opening.
+Member for Albert Park Nina Taylor shared her delight at the opening.
 “We are thrilled to welcome back family and friends to visit our penguin colony right in the heart of St Kilda.
 It provides a unique experience that cannot be found anywhere else in Melbourne."

-The opening marks a major milestone in the Victorian Government’s $53 million St Kilda Pier upgrade, which includes the curved walkway, warm lighting, tiered seating, revamped community spaces and upgraded amenities near the kiosk.
+The opening marks a major milestone in the Victorian Government’s $53 million St Kilda Pier upgrade, which includes the curved walkway, warm lighting that is penguin-friendly, tiered seating, revamped community spaces and upgraded amenities near the kiosk.

 The new Penguin Viewing Experience boardwalk